 This focus on gamification also matches existing trends in favor of bite-sized content over long-form training material.
 Now, when learners are busier than ever before, shorter and more engaging content helps them retain information and develop new skills faster.

 One other thing to consider before you invest in these kinds of online learning tools?
 Your data infrastructure and security requirements.
-A cloud-based storage system with the right security and encryption protocols can keep your data safe, making it easier to create courses and monitor learner completions.
+A cloud-based storage system with the right security and encryption protocols can protect your data from leaks, making it easier to create courses and monitor learner completions.

 According to London-based web and software developer Alex Williams of Hosting Data, “There isn’t any guarantee that the cloud storage service you’re using is safe, especially from security threats.
 If the service is compromised, its backup safety net could also be removed, putting you in a position where your sensitive data is no longer secure.
 This is why you need to understand your provider’s security precautions better.”